Danilo Ikodinović: Marriages, relationships, and children

 In 2000, Ikodinović married his girlfriend Anja who gave birth to their daughter Andrea later that year.
 The couple divorced in 2003.

 For a few months during 2004, he dated professional karate competitor Snežana Perić.
 The relationship was high profile in Serbian public with extensive coverage in the country's tabloids and lifestyle magazines.

 In the summer of 2004, Ikodinović began dating the Serbian pop singer Nataša Bekvalac shortly after being introduced to her at a reception in Novi Sad by a friend, professional handballer Vlada Mandić, who had been dating her sister Kristina at the time.
-Once Ikodinović and Bekvalac made their involvement known publicly in late December 2004 by appearing together at a New Year's Eve celebration in Novi Sad's Hotel Park, the relationship generated even more press coverage in Serbia than Ikodinović's previous one.
+Once Ikodinović and Bekvalac made their involvement known publicly in late December 2004 by appearing together at a New Year's Eve celebration in Novi Sad's Hotel Park, the relationship immediately began generating immense media coverage in Serbia.
 In August 2005, upon his return from winning the World Championships with Serbia and Montenegro national team in Montreal, Ikodinović married Bekvalac in a civic ceremony they initially kept hidden even from their respective families.
 One year later, in late July 2006, with Bekvalac in early stage of pregnancy, the couple held a church wedding ceremony at the St. Nicholas Cathedral in Sremski Karlovci followed by reception at Novi Sad's Hotel Park.
 Their child, daughter Hana, was born in March 2007 while Danilo was away in Melbourne with Serbia national team at the World Championships.
 The couple separated in January 2011 amid allegations of Ikodinović's infidelity.
 Despite initially agreeing principal terms of an uncontested divorce, subsequent disagreements over division of assets led to the case going before the divorce court.
 By May 2011, they managed to finalize the divorce terms that included Bekvalac getting custody of their 4-year-old daughter.
 In an interview years later, Ikodinović stated that the marriage had been "disintegrating" even before his June 2008 motorcycle accident and that it would have ended regardless.

 By March 2011, Ikodinović began dating Tanja Vračarić.
 Taking place simultaneously with the legal proceedings in Ikodinović's divorce from Bekvalac, the relationship ended within three months.

 In 2013, thirty-six-year-old retired professional athlete Ikodinović started dating the active professional volleyball player Maja Ognjenović, 8 years his junior.
 The couple married in late December 2016.
 They divorced in September 2025.